 With a mix of ticketed, free and drop-in events, please check each event’s individual website for details on registration requirements.
 Our event schedule page will take you to each event’s website or booking page.
 Note, some free events may still require registration.

 You can find all pricing including any student discounts on each individual event booking page.

 The official Melbourne International Games Week program can be found on the Events (link) page.
 We try to plan our events so there is something to do every day with minimal overlap.
-You can easily determine what event is right for you by filtering for Public, Industry and Education on the Events page.
 Some industry networking and meet up events are organised by third parties outside of the official schedule, so try to attend as much as you can, but remember to look after yourself and take some ‘me time’.

 MIGW is proud of our games community and its welcoming, all-inclusive attitude.

 We are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment in any form.
 Sexist, racist or discriminatory behaviour or imagery is not appropriate in person or online.
 Participants caught or reported violating these rules may be sanctioned or expelled from the event at the discretion of the organisers.